blackdogdevelopers/vvv-ioncube-utility/README.md

 Ioncube utility for VVV

 This utility will set up [Ioncube](http://www.ioncube.com/) on your [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) installation.
-This is required by the [Memberium](https://memberium.com/) WordPress plugin.
+Works with PHP v7.2 and v7.3

 ## Usage